What do you all do for work that allows you the time and money needed to travel?

 The benefits more than make up for the low salaries if you know how to use them.

 S TIER is entrepeneur.
 Selling shit on Shopify, Amazon FBA, Etsy, eBay, etc. Can work 2 or 4 hours per week for 80k to 5 million+ per year.
-Next tier would be software industry, the high salaries with the ability to live anywhere assuming your.. fuck it, who's the girl with the massive bonkers in OPs pic related
+Next tier would be software industry, the high salaries with the ability to live anywhere assuming your.. frick it, who's the girl with the massive bonkers in OPs pic related

 Do you mean ebay/etsy drop shipping.
 I do ebay and etsy and can't see it working internationaly.
 95% of buyers are in the US and would probably skip on international shipping.